-Route Four Accreditation is for any postgraduate programme in the Biosciences.
-The Route Four Accreditation criteria require institutions to provide evidence that their graduates meet defined sets of learning outcomes, including gaining substantial research experience.
+Advanced accreditation by the RSB recognises academic excellence in the biosciences, highlighting degrees which contain a significant research element and educate the research and development leaders and innovators of the future.
+The advanced accreditation criteria require institutions to provide evidence that their graduates meet defined sets of learning outcomes, including gaining substantial research experience.

-Universities will reflect on the needs of their learners in preparing them for key research positions within the biosciences.
-International Accreditation via Route Four will also enable the sharing of good practice across the sector, thus driving up the standard of graduates in the specific biological and life sciences.
+Through the process of advanced accreditation, universities will reflect on the needs of their learners in preparing them for key research positions within the biosciences.
+Advanced accreditation will also enable the sharing of good practice across the sector, thus driving up the standard of graduates in the specific biological and life sciences.

-It seeks to identify and recognise programmes that deliver the research and development leaders and innovators of the future.
+Advanced accreditation is not about wide recognition of threshold standards, nor does it seek to make judgements on the wide range of excellent degrees delivered in higher education.
+Rather, it seeks to identify and recognise programmes that deliver the research and development leaders and innovators of the future.

-Degree programmes recognised for International Accreditation via Route Four by the RSB are likely to be those that:
+Degree programmes recognised for advanced accreditation by the RSB are likely to be those that: